Sign In / Sign Out

 A major map outlines the degree’s requirements for graduation.

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-The bachelor's degree in business with a concentration in business administration will prepare students to work in a wide range of industries through their broad skill set in managing processes and people.
-Below are several anticipated career opportunities for students completing the concentration in business administration.
+Graduates of the bachelor's degree program in business with a concentration in business administration are prepared to work in a wide range of industries with a broad skill set in managing processes and people.
+Several anticipated career opportunities are shown below for those who complete the concentration in business administration.
+Career opportunities include:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to:

 |First-Line Supervisors of Office and Administrative Support Workers||3.4%||$55,060|

 |General and Operations Managers||9.1%||$100,410|

 * Data obtained from the Occupational Information Network (O*NET) under sponsorship of the U.S. Department of Labor/Employment and Training Administration (USDOL/ETA).